jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Kickstarter: https://www.kickstarter.com/ : Kickstarter connects regular people trying to solve a problem, with regular people waiting for a solution.
 A few bucks could fund a product you could need.
 The software of this website, Ghost Foundation, was started on Kickstarter.

 There are many more examples of digital products connecting people on the frontline.
 The era of mass-collaboration is here.
 We just aren't jumping into the Internet Age yet.

-Just to drive home the point some more.
-Anybody can use modern technology to fight for a cause.
-So what do Left/Right ideologies make?
-Do Conservatives empower you to fight against government waste, tax-hikes, or over regulation with a website?
-Do Progressives let you contribute to better environmental regulation, health-reform, or track real-time carbon levels?
-What levers of power does Right/Left politics put in your hand?

-The idea doesn't even exist, because they think its 1969, when the levers of power weren't available to Main Street.
-Ideologues (if they're still reading) are right now trying to figure how to discount this point.
-I promise, some Conservatives look at Common Voice and see "common" and will yell out they found Communism in America!
-A Progressive looks at Kickstarter raising money for something, and will scream "see, the rich are getting richer!".
-Knee-jerk reactions like this are expected from people born and raised with red/blue filters.
+You yourself don't have to solve every problem, but using tools like this, you can be part of the world that starts solving its problems.

-Neither can understand the Internet Age and mass-collaboration is the best of both ideologies.
-Modern technology let's people help their civilization prosper, as Progressives dream, and also better themselves, as Conservatives demand.
+Just to drive home the point, what levers of power does Right/Left politics put in your hand?
+The idea doesn't even exist, because they think its 1969, when the levers of power weren't for Main Street to hold.
+Neither side can understand the Internet Age and mass-collaboration is the best of both ideologies.
+Modern technology let's people help their civilization prosper and modern also better themselves, the former is Progressives dream, and the latter is what Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.
 Now let's see what this means for regular person working on Main Street.

 ## The Era of Mass-Collaboration Is (Almost) Here in Your Everyday Life

 Say you moved into a new townhouse.
-You and you're new neighbors all want to finish your backyard.
+You and you're new neighbors all want to finish move in, renovate, and finish your backyard.
 Soon enough, everyone starts installing assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.

-We know we individuals are always playing the game of civilization.
+These decisions, are the ones that matter.
 So, the question is, do we realize that?
 Do we we consider the big picture, when deciding what to do in the backyard?

 If we choose new and better products, we're attracted to the majic of new tools, and become player gods.
 If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being an extra, attracted by dark majic.
-The former is good, the later bad for our civilization.
 Watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 For us today—doing all this work in the real-world—do the rules encourage us to be player gods?
 Or is the rulebook so big and confusing, that regular people are encourage to go with the flow, and stay extras of the Industrial Age?

 Evolution needs us to buy solar-power roofs, start a 3D printing business in the garage, install a Hydroloop water resuser.
+These are the tiny levers of power, everyone on Main Street can start to control.
 But do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you know what your local business by-laws, construction codes, tax laws are?
-Most people have no idea, and deal with problems as they arise.

-In fact, our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit.
+Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit.
 Being an extra is easy today; being a player god is risky.

 Technologically speaking, there's no reason for this.
-Regular people ca work as easily as the _Cities: Skylines_ clip above.
-Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, YouTube videos, can make the Internet Age rulebook seemless.
+Regular people can work as easily as the _Cities: Skylines_ clip above.
+Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, YouTube videos.
+Today we can make the Internet Age rulebook seemless.
 We can have the levers of power in our hands!

-But this will only be a happy reality once Main Streets understands how to avoid dark majic, blow up the the Death Star, and embrace the era of mass-collaboration using Techvolution as their shield and motivation.
+But this will only be a happy reality once Main Streets embrace the era of mass-collaboration using Techvolution as their shield and motivation.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store for his repair company.
 A complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies wont disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click

 What makes something click in a person's mind?
 If only we knew.
-Sadly, we can't decide to love, cry, or laugh.
-We must wait for a connection.
+Sadly, we can't decide to cry, scream, or love.
+We must wait for a connection in a story, or in everyday life.
 Here's some stand-up that'll probably make you laugh, I'll make a point afterwards.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=19

-Note, followers of the Industrial Age complain because their time period is over, so they can't contribute to society anymore and instead live unfulfilled, unhappy lives as mere extras.
+Note, followers of the Industrial Age complain because their time period is over, so they can't contribute to society anymore and instead live unfulfilled, unhappy lives, as mere extras.

 Here's my point, nobody knows how or why something clicks.
 However, we do understand when it does—when we can't go back.
 And could you ever drop Netflix and do back to Blockbuster?
 What about flipping through encyclopedia books?
 Or calling a taxi-cab?
 Of course not, and that's a good sign you're a believer in the Internet Age.
-So, lets return to the book and our mission, that's about you dropping the phantom chasing of Left/Right politics for Techvolution, a new philosophy, that gives Main Street the right and duty to upgrade our civilization to the Internet Age because you, are the true, and rigtful player god.
+So, lets return to the book and our mission, that's about you dropping the addiction to mass-production and phantom chasing of Left/Right politics for Techvolution, a new philosophy that gives Main Street the right and duty to upgrade our civilization to the Internet Age because you, are the true, and rightful, player god.
 The antagonists are just pretenders.

 # Mid Point

 ## A Techvolution Battle Scene.
 Wikipedia vs. Books.
 Internet Age vs. Industrial Age

-Before we return to the battle with Darth Blockbuster, let's talk about another battle in support of the Internet Age. the fight against Darth Enclyclopedia.
+Before we return to the battle with Darth Blockbuster, let's talk about another battle in support of the Internet Age.
+The fight against Darth Enclyclopedia.

-Humanity needs a tool to collect and pass on knowledge.
-Today we ask questions like why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop malaria infections.
-We record and find answers by creating a reference tool.
+As people encounter problems, we of course ask questions.
+Today those might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop malaria infections.
+Humanity records and find answers by creating a reference tool.

 Our first reference tool was the wisdom of our elders.
 The first technological upgrades were papyrus scrolls and ink (around 2300 BC) and books (about 300 BC), which turned some elders into experts like Hippocrates and Aristotle.
 When wood-pulp paper (1200) and the printing press (1456) were invented, humanity unleashed mass-produced books.
 Now experts could share knowledge between themselves and educate the masses.
 We called the reference books encyclopedias.
+As Douglass already showed us, knowledge is the greatest lever of power.

-Encyclopedias were a massive hit; up until a generation ago, many households proudly included a physical encyclopedia collection in their library. _The Encyclopedia Britannica_ (1878) was the standard.
+That's why encyclopedias were a massive hit; up until a generation ago, many households proudly included a physical encyclopedia collection in their library. _The Encyclopedia Britannica_ (1878) was the standard.
 In 1933 it started to be re-published every year to keep people updated to the latest facts.
 When the Internet Age hit in the 1970s, home computers, digital printers, and telecommunications meant encyclopedias were written and stored digitally.
 But they remained a set of printed books and CD's controlled by experts.

 Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to Main Street.
 The internet unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.

 As web boomed in the late '90s, protagonist Jimmy Wales wondered if the web could upgrade encyclopedias.
-Today, most of us curious about things like the movies or malaria know this story ends with a free online encyclopedia anyone can edit called Wikipedia which became the poster child for the era of mass-collaboration.
+Today, most of us curious about things like the movies or malaria know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
+It became the poster child for the era of mass-collaboration.
 But it didn't start out that way.

 Wikipedia started as Nupedia (2000), a free online copycat of Encyclopedia Britannica.
 Nupedia followed the Industrial Age rationale of making gates.
 It said only "expert" professors were qualified to write articles.
 Wikipedia (2001) was a side project.
 Only the programmers, designers, innovators of the Internet Age knew mass-collaboration was the way of the future.

 Everyone else didn't realize that with a new technological age, comes a modern philosophy as well.
 The first sign of a problem with Nupedia was that the professors didn't like to share their knowledge.
 In its first year, Nupedia had 12 articles.
 Wikipedia had 40,000.

 Here rose Wikipedia's antagonists.
 Professors loved to belittle the public's articles as rubbish.
 They even used the Death Star and disallowed students from referencing Wikipedia's materials in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.
 The professors also performed dark majic.
-Despite good sourcing, and wide-spread adoption, they still try, to convince people to not use Wikipedia.
+Despite good referencing abilities, and wide-spread adoption, they still try to convince people to not use Wikipedia.

 The second sign of a problem with Nupedia was that it turned out "expert" answers, and "regular" answers are the same.
 The movies are expensive because of a 1948 "Paramount Decrees" banning studios working with theatres.
 Candy apples are real apples.
 And mosquito nets are a simple and effective tool against malaria.

 We can all look up these facts because Wikipedia turned so many people into player gods!
 A massive community voluntarily shared their knowledge one "edit now" at a time and fiercely protected their common knowledge with "undo now."
 Nobody told them, paid them, or made a rule to force it.
 Because writing or reading a Wikipedia article, is Nature's majical dopamine rush.
+Every click being lever of power in Main Street's hands.

 Wikipedia now serves billions of searches everyday, while Nupedia and Encyclopedia Britannica are long gone.
 Even though antagonists tried to stop it, notice how easily digital tools win when the people are free to choose what tools best solve their problem.

 That's the story of Wikipedia.
 Invented by protagonists, established as the standard reference tool by player gods.
 Few believed it was possible because even professors don't understand new tools always unpower the few, to empower the rest.
 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.
-It felt majical to bypass the rules of the Death Star; it also put a big smile on my face.
+It felt majical to bypass the rules of the Death Star.
+It also put a big smile on my face.

 ## Death Star Goes Ka Boom

 Main Street feels the pain life of real-life.
 Think about how important pain is in Nature.
 Does a penquin in a zoo evolve to Antartica's ever changing environment?
 Of course not, it's up to the lifeforms on the frontline to adapt, and keep the species alive.

 The middle-class flocked to Wikipedia and made it a worldwide force.
 Then we gave internet streaming to our society.
-Not by marches or protests, but by practicing good politics.
-We reached for new tools, held the levers of power, and thereby evolved humanity.
-We destroy the Death Star when we simply do what's best for us.
+We didn't need marches or protests.
+We only needed to reached for new tools, hold the levers of power, and thereby evolve humanity.
+We destroy the Death Star when we do what's best for us.
 And we're right to be so selfish, because we're the ones feeling frontline pain.

 Of course, the antagonists will disagree.
 But that's why they're Sith Lords.
 The formal education industry has given American students 1.5 trillion in student debt.
 Hollywood is given billions in subsidies despite having empty theatres, bad movies, off-shored production, and many self-congratulatory and splend banquets and balls; not to mention a culture of tax-cheats and sexual predators.

 The middle-class doesn't have ulterior motives.
 We are rational beings because we feel the pain of everyday life.
-We rightfully rejected the lure of dark majic Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent, and worked to evolve humanity.
-And if you still doubt Main Street being inherently just—once protagonist Reed Hastings gave the public internet streaming at a fair price with Netflix (2008) the middle-class proved our superior ethics and morality.
+We rightfully rejected the dark majic of Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent, and worked to evolve humanity.
+And if you still doubt Main Street being inherently just, once Jedi Reed Hastings gave the public internet streaming at a fair price with Netflix (2008) the middle-class proved the frontline's superior ethics and morality.

 Look at the graph below.
 You'll see the Industrial Age evolving into the Internet Age because Main Street acted on its best interests.
 This is the power of an empowered middle-class practicing good politics.
 Evolution is always right in Nature, and Techvolution is always right in the game of civilization.